 Block storage is popular in enterprise IT environments because of its flexibility, but it is comparatively expensive and complex to the storage technologies explored below.

-How block differs from file storage
+How does block differ from file storage?

 As mentioned earlier, block storage can be configured with a file system.
 Regardless of this apparent overlap, at its core, block storage is very different from file-level storage.